-The United States annually exports more than \$1.5 billion (USD) of agricultural and related products directly and indirectly to the Kingdom of Saudi Arabia.
-Saudi Arabia is reliant on imports to meet up to 75 percent of its food consumption needs, and U.S. retail food exports to Saudi Arabia have grown rapidly over the past several years.
-In 2021, retail food exports are projected to reach more than \$570 million, which is nearly 47 percent of total U.S. agricultural and related product exports to Saudi Arabia.
+In 2022, the United States exported \$1.58 billion (USD) worth of agricultural and related products to the Kingdom of Saudi Arabia (Kingdom).
+Saudi Arabia is reliant on imports to meet up to 80 percent of its food consumption needs, and U.S. retail food exports to Saudi Arabia have grown rapidly over the past several years, reaching a record high of approximately \$656 million in 2022.
+This represents an increase of 23 percent over 2021, and it was mainly attributed to increased demand and reduced shipping costs.